IAnalyzeGenomes/CallVars/README.md

 # CallVars:

-This is a snakemake pipeline for doing preliminary Next-Gen Sequencing (NGS) analysis (pre-processing, mapping and variant calling) using short paired-end Illumina reads (fastq files).
-See below for the pipeline workflow.
+CallVars is a Snakemake workflow that currently performs preliminary Next-Gen Sequencing (NGS) analysis i.e pre-processing, mapping and variant calling using Illumina paired-end reads (fastq files).
+The end goal of the workflow is to report a list of clinically relevant variants in targeted gene panels for human data which can be reveiewed by clinicians for disease diagnosis and/or selecting possible treatment options for the patient.

+The workflow uses hg19 version of human reference genome for analysis and it has been tested using 64-bit linux OS.

-# Snakemake pipleine workflow:
+# Steps in Snakemake workflow:
 1) Pre-processing using Cutadapt
 2) Mapping using BWA
 3) Sorting using samtools